Karan

 Piping Festival featuring performances from the World's leading pipers:

-Gordon Duncan (Scotland), Michael McGoldrick, Jose Manuel Tejedor (Asturias),
+Gordon Duncan (Scotland), Michael McGoldrick, Jose Manuel Tejedor

-Kathryn Tickell (Northumberland), Allan MacDonald (Scotland), Anxo Loremzo
+(Asturias), Kathryn Tickell (Northumberland), Allan MacDonald (Scotland),

-(Galicia), Luig Lai (Sardinia), Tiarnán Ó Duinnchinn, Cillian
+(Galicia), Luig Lai (Sardinia), Tiarnán Ó Duinnchinn,

-Guido Iannetta (Italy), Robert Watt, Tommy Keane, Moebius (England) and
+Guido Iannetta (Italy), Robert Watt, Tommy Keane, Moebius (England)

-the Field Marshall Montgomery 'Mini' Pipe Band. |
+and the Field Marshall Montgomery 'Mini' Pipe Band.

 "What